tarunraheja84/chatsapp/README.md

-# ChatsApp
+# ChatsApp - Frontend

-ChatsApp is a WhatsApp clone built using Reactjs in the frontend and Nodejs in the backend.
+ChatsApp is a WhatsApp clone built using Reactjs in the frontend.
 It leverages WebSockets (socket.io) to send and receive real-time messages and includes an infinite scroll bar for viewing past messages efficiently.

 ## Features